alexyao2015/wireguard-boringtun/README.md

 - `PORT_FORWARD_VERSION_x_y`: The protocol version of the address to forward, `4` or `6`. (server only)

+# Note

+When forwarding ports to the client, you must also ensure the ports are forwarded within docker as well.

 # TODO

 - Replace environment variable config with yaml config syntax using simple go program